koroni travel guide

 Day 1: Arrival & Koroni Orientation

-• Morning: Arrive via ferry or drive, check into accommodation
+• Morning: Arrive and check into accommodation

 • Afternoon: Walk through old town streets, climb up to Koroni Castle for orientation and sunset views